 That isn’t to say that they don’t get anything out of those movies, bad foods or excess sleep.
 But perhaps not what they want to get out of their day.
 In that sense their day may be more filled with “nothing” than “something”.
 But is that state of affairs always objectionable?
 Is it always a bad idea to do “nothing” in that sense than “something”?
 I wouldn’t say so.

 For example there’s the notion of taking some R&R (rest and relaxation) days for yourself.
 Usually these are not only containing activities that’d contribute to a day being filled with “nothing” typically but instead that is those sorts of days primary purpose.
 So in such a case you could argue that you’ve turned nothing into something!

 If a lot of this seems obvious or just inane to you I’d argue that inanity is sometimes useful.
 Consider your average/not-so-average Monty Python sketch.
 Some of them are great particularly because they are inane.

 And just as with “nothing” people are said to be engaging in “inane” things when they’re engaging in something very much like nothing.
 Or at least nothing relative to whatever the person who is doing the judging is doing.
 Nothing wrong with judging in of itself, but you should keep in mind that inanity seems less of an absolute and more relative, just like with nothingness.

 There’s also a point to discussing nothing and something in a philosophical sense which is to explore our value systems.
 Why do we think some things are “nothing” and why do we think other things are something?
-I’d argue that answering this question helps us reevaluate our actions throughout our life or indeed on a day to day basis.
+Answering this question helps us reevaluate our actions throughout our life or even on a day to day basis.
 When we decide what we want to do and decide to do something else instead have we done nothing instead of something?